What made you want to become an ambassador?

 What makes an ambassador community successful?

-What can you offer to people just starting in bug bounty?
+What can you offer to people just starting out in bug hunting?